-ARRT must receive a written request from your state - not from you - for a new window on or before the last day of your current 90-day examination window.
+ARRT must receive a written request from your state - not you - for a new window, on or before the last day of your current 90-day examination window.
 If your window expires on a weekend or holiday, the request must be received on or before the last business day prior to the expiration date.
-(Saturday, Sunday and holidays are not considered ARRT business days.)
-Your new exam window will begin on the day ARRT processes the extension request.
-ARRT will not accept requests for specific window dates.
+(Saturday and Sunday are not considered ARRT business days.)
+Your new exam window will begin on the day ARRT processes the change request; requests for specific window dates are not accepted.